 - No point on the line segment joining x and u can be written as a convex combination of any pair of points that are not on this line segment.
 However, this is not true for the points on the line segment between the extreme points x and w.
-The extreme points x and u are said to be adjacent (while x and w are not adjacent) - Two extreme points are adjacent if and only if there exist corresponding BFSs whose sets of basic variables differ in exactly one place
+The extreme points x and y are not adjacent) - Two extreme points are adjacent if and only if there exist corresponding BFSs whose sets of basic variables differ in exactly one place